czodroid/openwrt-busybox-czo/README.md

 ## New BusyBox for OpenWRT

+Recompile BusyBox with
+arping,
+chpasswd,
+cksum,
+diff,
+hostname,
+shred,
+ssty,
+telnet ,
+tty,
+uudecode,
+uuencode,
+xxd
-Recompile BusyBox with cksum, ssty, tty, uuencode, uudecode, diff, chpasswd, xxd, arping, hostname, telnet, wget and editing savehistory, that are not provided with Openwrt.
+and editing savehistory, that are not provided with Openwrt.

 Its size is 10% bigger, and I don't know why the openwrt team doesn't add